-Vivriti Capital Private Limited In the Ordinary Course of Business 24 months 15 00 00 000 /-(Rupees Passed through circular resolution dated 21st March 2020 Nil (Mr. Kenneth Dan Vander Weele, being common director on the board of Vivriti Capital Private Limited and Sonata Finance Private Limited) Interest rate: 14.5% p.a Processing Fees: 1% Security: Exclusive charge by way of hypothecation on receivables of at least 1.1x at all times during the currency of the facility. and taken note in the Audit Committee Meeting held on 25 th June, 2020.
-Vivriti Capital Private Limited (Mr. Kenneth Dan In the Ordinary Course of Business 24 months Term Loan Facility of Rs.
-13,00,00,000 /- (Rupees Thirteen Crores Only) Interest rate: 13.75% p.a Passed through circular resolution dated 03rd February, 2021 and taken Nil Vander Weele, being common director on the board of Vivriti Capital Private Limited and 83 Processing Fees: 1% Primary Security: note in the Audit Committee Meeting held on 23rd February, Sonata Finance Private Limited) Exclusive charge by way of hypothecation upto 1.1x on identified receivables from assets created out of the loan amount.
-2021.
-80 Cash Collateral: In the form of fixed deposit for an amount equivalent to (i) 5% (five percent) of the aggregate loan amount outstanding at the time of occurrence of the Rating Downgrade Event, in case of occurrence of the First Rating Downgrade Event and f t (ii) 10% (ten percent) of the aggregate loan amoun outstanding at the time o occurrence of the Rating t f - Downgrade Event, in case of occurrence of the Second Rating Downgrade Ever with a schedule f d d
+Vivriti Capital Private Limited (Mr. Kenneth Dan Vander Weele, being common director on the board of Vivriti Capital Private Limited and Sonata Finance Private Limited) In the Ordinary Course of Business 24 months Term Loan Facility of Rs.
+15,00,00,000 /-(Rupees Fifteen Crores Only) Interest rate: 14.5% p.a Processing Fees: 1% Security: Exclusive charge by way of hypothecation on receivables of at least 1.1x at all times during the currency of the facility.
+Passed through circular resolution dated 21 st March 2020 and taken note in the Audit Committee Meeting held on 25 th June, 2020.
+Nil Vivriti Capital Private Limited (Mr. Kenneth Dan Vander Weele, being common director on the board of Vivriti Capital Private Limited and Sonata Finance Private Limited) In the Ordinary Course of Business 24 months Term Loan Facility of Rs.
+13,00,00,000 /- (Rupees Thirteen Crores Only) Interest rate: 13.75% p.a Processing Fees: 1% Primary Security: Exclusive charge by way of hypothecation upto 1.1x on identified receivables from assets created out of the loan amount.
+Cash Collateral: In the form of fixed deposit for an amount equivalent to (i) 5% (five percent) of the aggregate loan amount outstanding at the time of occurrence of the Rating Downgrade Event, in case of occurrence of the First Rating Downgrade Event; and (ii) 10% (ten percent) of the aggregate loan amount outstanding at the time of occurrence of the Rating Downgrade Event; and (ii) 10% (ten percent) of the aggregate loan amount outstanding at the time of occurrence of the Rating Downgrade Event, in case of occurrence of the Second Rating Downgrade Event with a scheduled commercial bank as acceptable to the lender Passed through circular resolution dated 03rd February, 2021 and taken note in the Audit Committee Meeting held on 23rd February, 2021.
+Nil